 For HMD 2015 Sabina met with illustrator Kimberley Burrows as part of our Memory Makers project.

 Our Memory Makers project paired Holocaust and genocide survivors with nine British artists, who responded to their stories with works of art for Holocaust Memorial Day 2015.
-Holocaust survivor Eve Kugler met poet Sarah Hesketh.
+In this video Holocaust survivor Anita Lasker-Wallfisch meets Stephen Fry.